TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ContentObjects/Fluidtemplate/Index.rst

     :name: fluidtemplate-template
     :type: :ref:`cObject <data-type-cobject>`

-    Use this property to define a content object, which should be used as template file.
+    Use this property to define the content object which should be used as a template file.
 It is an alternative to ".file"; if ".template" is set, it takes precedence.

     ..  warning::

         The :typoscript:`FILE` object type has been removed in TYPO3 v10.
 As the :typoscript:`.template`
-        property used :typoscript:`FILE`, you should generally check your code if using this and switch to using :ref:`.templateName <cobj-fluidtemplate-properties-templatename>` with :ref:`.templateRootPaths <cobj-fluidtemplate-properties-templaterootpaths>` or use
+        property used :typoscript:`FILE`, you should generally check your code to see if this is used and switch to using :ref:`.templateName <cobj-fluidtemplate-properties-templatename>` with :ref:`.templateRootPaths <cobj-fluidtemplate-properties-templaterootpaths>` or use
         :ref:`.file <cobj-fluidtemplate-properties-file>`.